 As Observers, NGOs are able, amongst other things, to:

-Information note for NGO engagement during the 46th session – Subject to change (updated as of 23 February 2021)
+for NGO engagement during the 47th session – Subject to change (updated as of 09 June 2021)

 1. A practical guide for NGO participants (about accreditation, attending the session, access to the public gallery, requesting a room for a parallel event, making an oral statement, documentation and resources, and participation in general, etc.)